Running through fields of wheat

-In an interview with Julie Etchingham on ITV's Tonight programme on 5 June 2017, British Prime Minister Theresa May said the naughtiest thing she had ever done was to 'run through fields of wheat' as a child.
+In an interview with Julie Etchingham on ITV's Tonight programme on 5 June 2017, Theresa May, then Prime Minister of the United Kingdom, said the naughtiest thing she had ever done was to "run through fields of wheat" as a child.
 The comment was the subject of much parody on the internet and became a meme.

 Background

 May led a campaign during the run-up to the 2017 general election she had called less than two months earlier.
 In an ITV News interview, she gave an insight into what it was like growing up as the daughter of a vicar, admitting she was a "bookish" child, and saying: "I didn't have brothers and sisters who I was playing with and so obviously I had friends but sometimes had to just go out and do things on my own."

 Excerpt

 What's the naughtiest thing you ever did?